thomasyyyu/Flappy/README.md

 - [ ] User should be able to gain double score when he touches the coin in difficult mode <br />

 # Prototype
-##### Team Member Contribution
-  Thomas: </br>
-  - Make and design Man, ground, and pipe components
-  - Set the background and animate the ground movement
-  - Make and design the restart button
-  - Put the background music
-  - Test and update Jason's work

-  Jason: </br>
-  - Make and design main menu scene
-  - Give functionality to play button, main menu button, pause button, audio button and continue button.
-Also improve the restart button.
-  - Test and update Thomas's work